 - raise the profile of science commercialisation in government and promote national and regional public-private sector partnership;

 - ensure that the UK has the means to learn quickly from developing best practice in Europe and beyond;

-- support the sharing of best practice between universities, research institutes and the private sector in support for the growth of knowledge-economy spin-out businesses;
+- support the sharing of best practice between universities, research institutes and the private sector in support for knowledge-economy spin-out businesses;

 - ensure the national interest is protected when foreign-based companies seek to acquire strategically important UK technology companies.